 Historical Overview of Moon and Emotions

-The relationship between the moon and human emotions has been a topic of discussion for centuries.
+The relationship between the moon and human emotions has been discussed for centuries.

 The idea of the moon influencing human behavior and emotions dates back to ancient times, with philosophers such as Aristotle and Pliny the Elder discussing the connection between the moon and madness.